Murder of Matthew Hunt: Natalie Bracken

 In July 2021, Epiha's accomplice Natalie Bracken faced trial for being an accessory after the fact of murder.
 Following her arrest, Bracken had claimed that Epiha had threatened her at gunpoint into driving him away following the shooting of the police officers.
 During the trial, a cellphone video by a member of the public was played showing Bracken obtaining the keys to a car that was parked on Massey's Reynella Drive and departing with Epiha in the passenger seat.
 Bracken's defence lawyer Adam Couchman claimed that she had driven Epiha from the scene with the aim of protecting people and preventing further bloodshed.
 Prosecutor Brian Dickey disputed Bracken's claim, pointing out that Bracken had not disarmed Epiha and facilitated his escape.

 On 27 July 2021, Bracken was convicted of being an accessory after the fact of wounding with intent to cause grievous bodily harm.
 On 1 October 2021, Bracken was sentenced to twelve months imprisonment for her role as an accessory to causing grievous bodily harm.
 Justice Venning rejected the defendant's claim that she had acted under compulsion to protect others, stating that she had the opportunity to run away or to hide in her house instead of returning to her house to obtain her car keys.
 Hunt's mother Diane Hunt also criticised the defendant for helping the killer escape and her perceived selfishness during the trial.

 In February 2022, Bracken was required to appear in court in Kaitaia for breaching her bail conditions, but she failed to appear and an arrest warrant was issued.
-In December 2022, Bracken attempted to hide nearly a kilogram of methamphetamine during a Police raid in her Auckland home.
-She and her partner Zion Hamuera Holtz subsequently pleaded guilty in mid September 2023 to joint charges of possessing methamphetamine for supply, and offering to supply a Class A drug.
+In December 2022, Bracken attempted to hide nearly a kilogram of methamphetamine during a police raid on her Auckland home.
+She and her partner Zion Hamuera Holtz subsequently pleaded guilty in mid-September 2023 to joint charges of possessing methamphetamine for supply, and offering to supply a Class A drug.
 In February 2024, Bracken was jailed for five years and nine months after being convicted of assisting another man with a commercial-scale methamphetamine enterprise.